Holkham: Geography

 According to the 2021 census, Holkham has a population of 218 people which shows a decrease from the 220 people recorded in the 2011 census.

 The village of Holkham is located on The Coast Road between Wells-next-the-Sea and Burnham Overy Staithe.
+Holkham has been situated in the hundred of (North) Greenhoe since before the Conquest.
 At one time the village was a landing with access to the sea via a tidal creek to the harbour at Wells.
 The creek succumbed to land reclamation, much of which created the grounds of the estate, starting in 1639 and ending in 1859 when the harbour at Wells was edged with a sea wall.
 The land west of the wall was subsequently turned to agricultural uses.
 Aerial photographs show traces of the creek in the topsoil, and the lake to the west of the hall appears to be based on a remnant of it.
 Now the village serves principally as the main entrance to the hall and deer park, and to Lady Anne's Drive which leads to the beach.
 Among the houses of the village are several estate-owned businesses, including a hotel ('The Victoria Inn') and art gallery.